seanwarrren/CS3560-Final-Project/README.md

 ## Known Issues/Bugs/Limitations
 - Since all data is stored in memory, the data is lost as soon as the user logs out
 - Generation of AI response can be slow
+- After login, a blank screen may appear; must hard reload to see dashboard